Scotland national football team: 2020s: Steve Clarke and three tournament qualifications

+The Scots began their UEFA Euro 2024 qualifying campaign with five wins out of five, including a 2–0 victory over Spain at Hampden.
+Despite losing their sixth match, the return game against Spain, they qualified for Euro 2024 with two matches to spare after Norway lost 1–0 to Spain.
+This meant they qualified through a qualifying group to reach a major tournament for the first time since 1998.
+Scotland was drawn to face Germany, Switzerland and Hungary in Group A. They were thrashed 5–1 by the Germans in the opening match, drew 1–1 with the Swiss and lost 1–0 to Hungary to once again finish bottom of the group.
+It was estimated that around 200,000 Scotland fans travelled to Euro 2024.

+In their 2026 World Cup qualification group Scotland drew with Denmark away, beat Belarus twice and Greece at home while losing away.
+On 18 November 2025, they beat Denmark 4–2 at home in the last match of the section to qualify for their ninth World Cup finals, and their first since 1998.

 Stadium

 Hampden Park in Glasgow is the traditional home of the Scotland team and is described by the SFA as the National Stadium.
 The present stadium is one of three stadiums to have used the name.
 Stadiums named Hampden Park have hosted international matches since 1878.
 The present site was opened in 1903 and became the primary home ground of the Scotland team from 1906.
 The attendance record of 149,415 was set by the Scotland v England match in 1937.
 Safety regulations reduced the capacity to 81,000 by 1977 and the stadium was completely redeveloped during the 1990s, giving the present capacity of 52,000.
 Hampden is rated as a category four (elite) stadium within the UEFA stadium categories, having previously held the five-star status under the old rating system.

 Some friendly matches are played at smaller venues.
-Pittodrie Stadium in Aberdeen and Easter Road in Edinburgh were both used as venues during the 2012–13 season and, most recently, both in 2017.
+Pittodrie Stadium in Aberdeen and Easter Road in Edinburgh were both used as venues during 2017.
 Other stadiums were also used while Hampden was being redeveloped during the 1990s.
 Celtic Park, Ibrox Stadium, Pittodrie Stadium and Rugby Park all hosted matches during the 1998 World Cup qualifying campaign, while Tynecastle Stadium, Pittodrie, Celtic Park and Ibrox Stadium were used for Euro 2000 qualifying matches.
 Since the last redevelopment to Hampden was completed in 1999, Scotland have played most of their competitive matches there.
 The most recent exception to this rule was in 2014, when Hampden was temporarily converted into an athletics stadium for the 2014 Commonwealth Games.
+The SFA purchased Hampden from Queen's Park in 2020, and all of Scotland's home games have been played there since then.

 Media coverage

-Most matches played by Scotland are presently covered by the streaming service Viaplay, who have bought the rights for Scotland games between 2024 and 2028.